orientechnologies/orientdb-docs/SQL-Create-Vertex.md

 # SQL - CREATE VERTEX

 This command creates a new Vertex into the database.
 Vertices, together with Edges, are the main components of a Graph.
 OrientDB supports polymorphism on vertices.
-The base class is "V" (before 1.4 was called "OGraphVertex").
+The base class is "V".
 Look also how to [Create Edges](SQL-Create-Edge.md).

 | ![NOTE](images/warning.png) | _NOTE: While running as distributed, vertex creation could be done in two steps (create+update).
 This could break some constraint defined at Vertex's class level.
 To avoid this kind of problem disable the constrains in Vertex's class._ |
 |----|----|